Steve Luatua: Club career

+International career

 After a strong start to the 2013 Super Rugby season, Luatua was named in the initial All Blacks wider training squad.

 He made his All Blacks debut coming from the bench in the 24–9 victory versus France in New Plymouth on 22 June 2013.

 He was selected for the All Blacks 2013 The Rugby Championship squad and played his first full test in the 47–29 win against Australia, in Sydney, on 17 August 2013.

 On 23 August 2014, he scored his first international test try against Australia coming from the bench by a pass from the prop Charlie Faumuina leading to a win, 51–20.

-After many struggled with keeping form and having injuries, Luatua was re-selected for New Zealand after two years' absence for the All Blacks' end-of-year tour in 2016.
+After many struggles with keeping form and having injuries, Luatua was re-selected for New Zealand after two years' absence for the All Blacks' end-of-year tour in 2016.
 Luatua started as number 8 against Italy, scoring a try, New Zealand winning the match 68–10.